|A gift to my wonderful grandchildren who always humored me by listening.|

 When I was in college at St. Lawrence University in Canton, NY, I worked at the most popular pizza joint in the little college town.
 There were two colleges in Canton, St. Lawrence and Canton State where Gramma graduated.
 Like any college town, good pizza places are very busy any night of the week.
 I worked at Tony Zsa Zsa’s.
 It was so busy at night that there was no way with two pizza ovens that we could make all of the pizzas to order from scratch.
 So we would make up the pie crusts without the sauce and toppings earlier in the day, cook them for ten minutes, just long enough to make them stiff, and then freeze them until the evening rush.
 Once folks ordered their pizza, we would put the toppings and sauce on and then we only had to cook them for about ten more minutes.
 It was a successful strategy.
 We kept up with the rush and the people got a fresh cooked pizza in about ten minutes.

 My job involved going in to the restaurant earlier in the day and preparing the pie crusts.
-Now at that time, New York State had a special program where small businesses could hire handicapped teens and pay them less than minimum wage for part time work.
 Tony hired two “special needs” high school boys who only went to school for half the day in the morning.
 One of the boys was named Billy.
 Billy had a very short temper and had a tendency to be aggressive, especially toward the other boy named Goober.
 Billy would get upset about some of the stupid things that Goober would say and Goober said a bunch of stupid things.
 Billy would often threaten Goober.
-Besides having a tendency to utter some foolish things, Goober had a cleft lip and had a speech impediment.
+Besides saying some really dumb things, Goober had a cleft lip and had a speech impediment.

 I would mix the dough in a giant mixing bowl.
 After the dough was mixed, usually about ten pounds worth, we would lay it out on a giant wood cutting board table.
 I would use a butcher knife to cut off a pie crust weight of dough and push it over to my helpers to knead with their finger tips to a size about a foot in diameter.
 I would spin the crusts up in the air like a true pizza maker to get them to full baking size.